 Graduate applications to graduate schools have risen significantly due to competitive job market, and students applying for admission, often face the issue of long processing times and delay in decision making processes.
 Admission committee members of the universities must have to deal with thousands of applications per admission cycle and respond to each application.
 The purpose of our project is to implement and compare performance to transformer-based models on labeled dataset based on applications sent by students to the universities.
 This model can be employed to ease down the complexity of graduate admission process.
 Furthermore, the proposed model might have capabilities to bring more transparency and reliability to the admission process for the students who puts their applications.

-The dataset consists of academic performance of the students during their undergrad and grad years.
-All existing predictive methods proved to have shown accurate results, however; handling Statement of purpose and letter of recommendation due to nature of high dimensionality and sparsity of the dataset makes it complex to handle make any classification and prediction model with use of such data.
-Through this classification, we can filter out the important sentences relevant to each criterion which are meant for the intended recipient and make it easier and faster for admissions committee to go through each application

 Objectives:

 To extract the student admissions data from public source